 There is a lot of mis conceptualizations about game design and especially about the figure and role of the game designer.
 Most of people, when thinking about game designers, usually think about the game designer figure and fame, like for instance Kojima.

-the truth is that a game designer role is much more closer to one accountant than to some one purely creative, as the game designer has to control all the main mechanics of the game which will be mainly mathematics based.
+The truth is that a game designer role is much closer to one accountant than to someone purely creative, as the game designer has to control all the main mechanics of the game which will be mainly mathematics based.

 The evolution of game design